searchsearch

 video

-Press play on the video above to watch Johnny Rez's lighthearted performance of "Preciosa," and check back to GRAMMY.com every Sunday for more new episodes of Positive Vibes Only.
+Press play on the video above to watch Terrian's inspiring performance of "He Sees You," and check back to GRAMMY.com every Monday for more new episodes of Positive Vibes Only.